Leftist millennial vows to remake Chile after historic win

 He also called for an end to Chile’s private pension system — the hallmark of the neoliberal economic model imposed by Pinochet.

+Economists said Boric will have to propel economic growth and investment to finance promised social spending.

+“If the capacity for growth is not stimulated, you could have a high level of social discontent over the lack of opportunities,” said Juan Bravo, an economic analyst at the Diego Portales University.

-It’s an ambitious agenda made more challenging by a gridlocked congress and ideological divisions recalling the ghosts of Chile’s past that came to the fore during the bruising campaign.
+His ambitious agenda is made more challenging by a gridlocked congress and ideological divisions recalling the ghosts of Chile’s past that came to the fore during the bruising campaign.

 Kast, who has a history of defending Chile’s past military dictatorship, finished ahead of Boric by two percentage points in the first round of voting last month.
 But his attempt to portray his rival as a puppet of his Communist Party allies who would upend Latin America’s most stable, advanced economy fell flat in the head-to-head runoff